BAPS Shri Swaminarayan Mandir Toronto: Construction

-On 23 July 2000, in the presence of Pramukh Swami Maharaj, devotees performed the shilanyas, or first stone-laying, ceremony on the future site of the Toronto shikarbaddh mandir.
-Construction continued in various phases, beginning with the haveli and culminating in the opening on the shikharbaddh mandir.
+On 23 July 2000, in the presence of Pramukh Swami Maharaj, devotees performed the shilanyas, or first stone-laying, ceremony on the future site of the Toronto shikarbaddh temple.
+Construction continued in various phases, beginning with the haveli and culminating in the opening on the shikharbaddh temple.
 The haveli was officially opened on 18 July 2004.
 At that time, the congregation held a Vishvashanti Mahayagna for world peace and family unity.
 Community leaders and representatives of various faith-based organizations were present for the event.

-Before the haveli was built, the congregation held weekly assemblies at a hari mandir in Etobicoke, Toronto.
+Before the haveli was built, the congregation held weekly assemblies at a hari temple in Etobicoke, Toronto.

 The final phase of construction was completed in 2007.
-The official opening of the mandir was held on 22 July 2007 in the presence of Pramukh Swami Maharaj.
+The official opening of the temple was held on 22 July 2007 in the presence of Pramukh Swami Maharaj.
 Then-Prime Minister of Canada Stephen Harper, then-Premier of Ontario Dalton McGuinty and then-Mayor of Toronto David Miller, were in attendance at the opening.

-The opening of the mandir was the culminating event in a three-day festival.
+The opening of the temple was the culminating event in a three-day festival.
 The festival included a nagar yatra, or parade of the deities and devotees, through Toronto that displayed traditional Indian folk dances and music, in addition to a ceremony that brought together devotees to pray for world peace.

 Construction of the complex benefited largely from donations and volunteer efforts.
 This service is viewed by contributing members as a form of devotion.
 BAPS devotees believe that seva, or "selfless service," can be offered physically, monetarily or through prayer.
 Seva is understood by devotees to be service volunteered to the community while holding God in remembrance.

 Estimated to be built with a total cost of $40 million the temple is an architectural wonder.
 Its walls, pillars and ceiling consist of intricately crafted designs and statues as per ancient Hindu traditions from India.
 On a sunny day it looks like a sparkling crystal palace.
 During construction all 24,000 of its parts were first shipped to India, where they were carved and polished by skilled craftsmen then they were all numbered and shipped to Toronto, where more than 400 volunteers helped to assemble them bringing the temple to life.

 In all 434 pieces were used to make up the ceiling of the front entrance alone.
 The temple is made following ancient Indian Vedic techniques with no steel skeleton holding it up, all of its walls are load-bearing.

 The construction of the temple was completed relatively quickly transforming the barren field into a temple.
 The first stones were purchased less than three years before its inauguration but the actual construction time was only 18 months, it was funded entirely by donations.

 Events

-In July 2017, the 10th anniversary of the mandir was celebrated in the presence of Mahant Swami Maharaj, Canadian Prime Minister Justin Trudeau and Toronto Mayor John Tory.
+In July 2017, the 10th anniversary of the temple was celebrated in the presence of Mahant Swami Maharaj, Canadian Prime Minister Justin Trudeau and Toronto Mayor John Tory.